Working Outside the Home: Can Mothers Make It Work?

 Taking Care of Yourself

 Know your rights.
-Many laws are in place to protect working women with issues concerning breastfeeding or child care.
+Many laws are in place to protect working women with issues like breastfeeding or child care.

 Ask for help.